ZProLegend007/Termchat/README.md

 # Termchat

-Cross-platform Python terminal client for real-time chat.
-Connect to the termchat-backend and chat with others using simple authentication.
+Cross-platform Python terminal chat client.
+Tons of fun features, easy to use, and works over https for availability on all networks!
+(Even school!)

 ## Features